 Pastor Frye loves being a pastor and sharing his experience of God’s transforming grace in Christ through preaching, teaching, and individual conversations of spiritual direction.
 Originally from Lebanon, Pennsylvania, Pastor Frye was ordained in 1997 and has served congregations in Grosse Pointe Farms, Michigan, and Fairfield, Pennsylvania, before accepting the call as Pastor to St. Luke in 2013.
 He holds a BA in Religion from Lebanon Valley College, studied at the Pennsylvania College of Art and Design in Lancaster, Pennsylvania, and earned a Masters of Divinity from the Lutheran School of Theology at Chicago.
 He completed his Clinical Pastoral Education at the University of Chicago and Pastoral Internship at Dr. Martin Luther Church in Oconomowoc, Wisconsin.
 Prior to entering seminary, he worked as Administrator of College Collections at Lebanon Valley College.
 Pastor Frye and his wife Heidi have three children, Isabelle, Gabriel, and Rowan.
 He enjoys gardening, woodworking, going to the gym, having a sense of humor and good coffee.

-My name is Sherry Fahnestock and I serve as church organist, pianist and choir accompanist here at St. Luke.
+Sherry Fahnestock serves as the church organist, pianist and choir accompanist here at St. Luke.

-I was baptized here at St. Luke as an infant.
-My family transferred their membership to First Evangelical Lutheran Church in Chambersburg when I was seven.
-It was there I had my first experience as a church musician – I served as accompanist for the children’s choir.
-In 1985 I was invited back to St. Luke as the church organist.
+She was baptized here at St. Luke as an infant.
+Her family transferred their membership to First Evangelical Lutheran Church in Chambersburg when she was seven.
+It was there that she had her first experience as a church musician – she served as accompanist for the children’s choir.
+In 1985 she was invited back to St. Luke as the church organist.

-I love to play the piano and while I enjoy many styles of music, classical music is my favorite.
-I also enjoy reading, spending time with my family and traveling with my husband, Steve.
-We have three grandsons who are keeping us young.
+She loves to play the piano and while she enjoys many styles of music, classical music is her favorite.
+She also enjoys reading, spending time with family and traveling with her husband, Steve.
+Together they have three grandsons who are keeping them young.